analog-wakatime/analog-wakatime-lite-core/docs/core/README.md

-# At the moment, the kernel has such a routes:
+# At the moment, the Core has such a routes:

 ```
 	v1Docs := app.Group("/api/v1/docs")